nzinov/delta_calibrator/README.md

 #Delta calibrator

-This program automatically calibrates delta 3d printer running Marlin RC7 firmware with custom addition (https://github.com/nzinov/Marlin/tree/RCBugFix).
+This program automatically calibrates delta 3d printer running Marlin RCBugFix firmware ~~with custom addition~~ got merged to official! (https://github.com/MarlinFirmware/Marlin/tree/RCBugFix).

 Initial settings are automatically loaded from the printer and new values are written back.